cicsdev/cics-java-liberty-springboot-transactions/blog/Blog.md

 Note that by default Spring Framework's transaction infrastructure only marks a transaction for rollback if it detects an unchecked exception.
 JCICS exceptions, such as a CICSConditionException are checked.
 In order to rollback for all exceptions (including the CICS checked exceptions) we can override the default behaviour with an explicit setting on the annotation as shown: @Transactional(rollbackFor=Exception.class).

-Cut and Paste code -
+Cut and Paste into a new class 'SpringTransactional.java'

 ```java
 package com.ibm.cicsdev.springboot.transactions;